 Ages: Toddler-Adult Experience: Worked as an Artist for two summers through a summer camp facilitating art workshops, and spent a semester working at Cornucopia Arts and Wellness Center.
 Coordinated and worked with several groups through Edgewood College including Boys and Girls Club of Madison, WEAP: Wisconsin Early Autism Project, and Studio E: The Epilepsy Art Therapy Program.
 Education: Bachelor of Arts in Art Therapy with a minor in Psychology at Edgewood College – Spring 2014.
 Email

-Elizabeth Jesion-Program Manager / Lead Art Teacher
+Elizabeth Jesion-Program Director/ Lead Art Teacher

 I believe that art is for everyone.
 The act of creating art alone can have many positive effects on the artist, this thought drives my passion to create art with students of all ages and abilities.
 I work with my students with the idea that the process is just as important as the product.
 I want my students to be immersed in the process of creating, and to take some of the pressure off of the final outcome.
 Typically, with this mentality, the student is very happy with the outcome of the finished product.
 My classroom is a safe place for students of all ages to learn, and express themselves in a fun and positive way.